Philly Fed Business Outlook: Rebound in March

 The Philly Fed's Business Outlook Survey is a monthly report for the Third Federal Reserve District, covers eastern Pennsylvania, southern New Jersey, and Delaware.
-The latest gauge of General Activity came in at -6.3, a sharp decline from the previous month's 9.4.
-The 3-month moving average came in at 3.2, down from 8.3 last month.
+The latest gauge of General Activity came in at 9.0, a welcome bounce from the previous month's -6.3.
+The 3-month moving average came in at 4.0, up from 3.2 last month.
 Since this is a diffusion index, negative readings indicate contraction, positive ones indicate expansion.
-However, today's six-month outlook at 40.2 is an increase from last month's 34.4.
+However, today's six-month outlook at 35.4 is an slight decline from last month's 40.2.

-Here are the introduction from the Business Outlook Survey released today:
+Here is the introduction from the Business Outlook Survey released today:

 The first chart below gives us a look at this diffusion index since 2000, which shows us how it has behaved in proximity to the two 21st century recessions.
 The red dots show the indicator itself, which is quite noisy, and the 3-month moving average, which is more useful as an indicator of coincident economic activity.
 We can see periods of contraction in 2011 and 2012 and a shallower contraction in 2013.
 The indicator is now off its post-contraction peak in September of last year.

 In the next chart we see the complete series, which dates from May 1960.
 The average absolute monthly change across this data series is 7.4, which shows that the 15.7 point change from last month is fairly substantial.